 2. Rooftop in Plaza de Cibeles

 The next thing on my list was having a picture from a rooftop, which as one of our friends says is a must wherever you go.
 Therefore, we have gone to Plaza de Cibeles, a rooftop restaurant, which is inside of Circulo de Bellas Artes.
 The fee is 4 EUR per person and it takes you to a nice terrace at the 7th floor – La Terraza del Circulo de Bellas Artes.
-The view is breath taking and if you have already eaten than you can only have a drink while taking your picture for Instagram.
+The view is breathtaking and if you have already eaten then you can only have a drink while taking your picture on Instagram.
 We personally, didn’t try any of the drinks, as we went only for the pictures.
 Take into consideration that during summer, the fee can go up to 20 EUR.

 3. El Retiro Park